-Thoughtfully developed models can substantiate a qualitative adjustment for institutions still using the incurred loss method for the allowance for loan and lease losses (ALLL) preparation, inform a rigorous stress test and later be adapted for quantitative analysis to establish the allowance for credit losses (ACL) under the FASB’s current expected credit loss (CECL) notion.
+Thoughtfully developed models can substantiate qualitative adjustments for institutions still using the incurred loss method for the allowance for loan and lease losses (ALLL) preparation, inform a rigorous stress test and later be adapted for quantitative analysis to establish the allowance for credit losses (ACL) under the FASB’s current expected credit loss (CECL) notion.

 Even for institutions with low or no history of credit loss, we can identify a segment-specific national and regional cohort of financial institutions to serve as a comparable baseline, as well as identify and support specific peers for inclusion.
 Emphasis is placed on a consistent process, which has proven to be an improvement in best practices commonly used in the industry to date.

 When applying these models in a stress test application, we verify segment retention/growth scenarios and project the portfolio segments for two years using baseline, adverse, and severely adverse inputs to estimate credit losses over the scenario period.
 The intended use of this exercise is to inform input into a capital stress model or “break-the-bank” scenario.